signalogic/SigDL/README.md

 2) The initial Training block assumes use of GPU boards of some type.

-3) The "Re-Testing" block depends on device-accurate emulation of the embedded target.
+3) Re-Testing depends on device-accurate emulation of the embedded target.
 It can also be accelerated, although it may depend on the emulation method; for example, the number of concurrent processes supported by the target device PCIe card (if one is being used).
 See compression flow diagram note 2) above for a more in-depth discussion of target emulation.

 4) Re-Testing results must be evaluated for accuracy and performance.
 It may also be possible to make an approximate estimate of target power consumption, although reliable "real world" values can only be obtained by running real-time inference on the target.